Coronavirus Information and Resources

 We encourage members to contact their behavioral health provider to see if providers are offering telehealth visits and to learn how to access these services directly with their provider.
 If a member is unable to access services through their current provider, or does not have a current provider, they can contact a community behavioral health center (CBHC) in their area.
 Members can locate a behavioral health provider using CareSource’s Find a Doc tool.

 - Recovery support services – CareSource has directed members to resources to stay connected to peer services, including virtual support groups that are available online:

 - SAMHSA National Helpline, 12-Step Support, Alcoholics Anonymous, Narcotics Anonymous, Smart Recovery, Al-Anon, online mobile apps

-- Other services covered – Mental health and substance use disorder, occupational and physical therapy, speech pathology, annual well visits, home health referrals) – These visits are considered the same as in-person visits and are paid at the same rate as regular, in-person visits.
+- Other services covered – (mental health and substance use disorder, occupational and physical therapy, speech pathology, annual well visits, home health referrals) – These visits are considered the same as in-person visits and are paid at the same rate as regular, in-person visits.
 All services rendered must be within the provider’s applicable licensure and scope of practice.

 Behavioral health is not covered by MyIdealDOCTOR.